 The Skatepark Project empowers youth and their communities, helping them to create a stronger future through engagement with local leaders to build a space where they can learn essential life lessons that skateboarding teaches.

-The Gumball 3000 Foundation has proudly supported The Skatepark Project in recent years, donating as much as $100,000 from previous rallies, and will continue to support the initiative going forward.
+The Gumball 3000 Foundation has proudly supported the Skatepark Project in recent years, donating as much as $100,000 from previous rallies and this year the Gumball 3000 Foundation donated a further $50,000 to TSP to support a selection of their current projects outlined below.